 - Dieter Pfoser – spatiotemporal databases, routing algorithms, trajectory mining, urban analytics

-- Edward Oughton - geo information science, statistics and modeling
+- Edward Oughton - spatial computing, statistical simulation and modeling.

 - John Qu – remote sensing, climate and environmental science